Dulce De Leche Chocolate Chip Cookies

 So which one should you use?

 If you do decide to make homemade dulce de leche from condensed milk, it has to be a method where the moisture content remains the same throughout the cooking process.
-I use a jar in a pressure cooker, and some bakers like to boil cans, or use that in a pressure cooker.
+This means no water evaporation can occur, so the container must be closed throughout the heating process.
+I use a jar in a pressure cooker, and some bakers like to boil cans or use that in a pressure cooker.
 The oven method won’t work.
 I don’t yet have a dedicated post on that subject, but I will try soon.

 What ingredients do you need for dulce de leche chocolate chip cookies?

 Unsalted butter is the primary source of fat in this recipe.
 It’s also browned, which is a process that heats the butterfat to a high enough temperature to toast the milk solids.
 Butter is a magical ingredient that contains all the necessary components for the Maillard reaction, which requires proteins and sugars to produce these toasty aromatic compounds.
-Also, it’s not just the toasted milk solids that are the flavor bombs, but during the Maillard reaction, many aromatic compounds are created, and some only dissolve in fats.
-So cooking these milk proteins in the butterfat creates a flavorful liquid that coats every bite of this cookie with roasty toasty goodness.
+Also, it’s not just the toasted milk solids that are the flavor; during the Maillard reaction, many aromatic compounds are created, and some only dissolve in fats.
+So, cooking these milk proteins in the butterfat creates a flavorful liquid that coats every bite of this cookie with roasty, toasty goodness.

-I also tend to use unsalted butter in most baking applications because salted butters vary in their salt concentration and used in large quantities, can make your recipes overly salty.
+I also use unsalted butter in most baking applications because it varies in salt concentration and is used in large quantities, making your recipes overly salty.

-Dulce de leche is sweetened condensed milk that has been cooked over a prolonged period, which toasts the sugars and milk proteins.
+Dulce de leche is sweetened condensed milk cooked over a prolonged period containing sugars and milk proteins.
 This changes the flavor, color, and texture of the condensed milk.
-The flavor is deeply complex with notes of caramel, nuttiness, and toasted goodness coming from both the Maillard and caramelization reactions.
+The flavor is deeply complex, with notes of caramel, nuttiness, and toasted goodness from both the Maillard and caramelization reactions.
 This changes the color, which can vary from a tan to a deep brown.

 Brown sugar supplements the dulce de leche sugar, which is the primary source in this recipe.
 The brown sugar adds a bit of molasses to the cookie, giving it a deeper flavor and darker color.
 I initially wrote this recipe to use dark brown sugar, but it seems as though different brands vary in their molasses concentrations, which can cause the cookies to spread a tad too much.
 Use light brown sugar in this recipe unless you have C&H sugar, in which case you can use either light or dark.

 Water is added to replace the water lost during the browning process.
-Without adding this small amount into the cookie dough, the final cookie ends up being a little too dry.
+The final cookie becomes a little too dry without adding this small amount to the cookie dough.

 Vanilla extract and salt are the flavoring enhancers.

 All-purpose (or plain) flour is the starch in this recipe and gives the cookie structure.
-You can use either bleached or unbleached flour, but I tend to use unbleached in all my recipes as I prefer the flavor.
+You can use bleached or unbleached flour, but I use unbleached in all my recipes as I prefer the flavor.

 Chocolate chips come in many varieties, but for the most part, these chocolates are manufactured with a special formulation of fats (instead of just pure cocoa butter) that helps the chips retain a classic “drop” shape even after high baking temperatures.
 This also makes them slightly cheaper than real chocolate products.
 I like to use semi-sweet chips from Costco in my cookies.

 For chocolate chunks, you’ll need a bar that will be chopped into ¼-inch chunks.
-Because of its cocoa butter content, this type of chocolate melts more easily at baking temperatures.
+This type of chocolate melts more easily at baking temperatures because of its cocoa butter content.
 This melts into irregular globs within the cookie dough, but upon cooling, these globs will solidify, creating delicious creamy pockets of chocolatey goodness.
-The type of chocolate is purely your preference, but I usually do a combination of milk and dark chocolates.
-My favorite type of chocolate bar comes from Trader Joe’s.
+The type of chocolate is purely your preference, but I usually combine milk and dark chocolates.
+My favorite kind of chocolate bar comes from Trader Joe’s.

 From left to right: caramelized white chocolate, chopped Heath toffee bar, roasted nuts, pretzels, salted caramel chips from Trader Joe’s.